opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

     Right-click the curve and choose Deactivate Cycle from the menu that opens.

-.. note:: Only key values included in the selection are considered when performing copy, cut and paste operations.
+.. note:: Only keyframes included in the selection are considered when performing copy, cut and paste operations.

 .. note:: All the Edit menu commands are also available in the menu that opens when right-clicking in the Xsheet cells.